BadassBison/Shell-Scripts/README.md

 ***
 ### docker_clean
-This script is for stoping and removing all docker containers, then removing the images
+This script is for stopping and removing all docker containers, then removing the images